 Ozone is a gaseous pollutant and key component of smog, formed when sunlight or solar ultraviolet radiation causes nitrogen oxides (NOx) and volatile organic compounds (VOCs) to react.
-While other pollutants are typically emitted directly into the air by various sources, ozone is generally created in the atmosphere...Learn More
+While other pollutants are typically emitted directly into the air by various sources, ozone is generally created in the atmosphere...Find out More

 Air pollution can be created by both manmade and natural sources.
 Natural sources include windblown or kicked-up dust, dirt and sand, volcanic smoke, and burning materials.
 Manmade sources, meaning that pollution is created by the actions of human beings, tend to be the leading contributor to air pollution in cities and are inherently more able to be influenced by regulations.
 Manmade sources primarily include various forms of combustion, such as from gas-powered transportation (planes, trains, and automobiles) and industrial businesses (power plants, refineries, and factories), biomass burning (the burning of plant matter or coal for heating, cooking, and energy), and agriculture.

 The contribution of various air pollution sources to a location’s air quality is highly dependent on the city’s location and regulations.
 Each location has its own mix of contributors and pollutants.
 Sources are commonly categorized into the following: